MrDamiAde/Creating-A-Ticketing-System/README.md

 ### Project Overview

-This Project will showcase the craetion of my own HelpDesk at my home.
-Just like in the workplace,if a friend or family member needs any troubleshooting assistance, they will submit a ticket through a ticketing software.
+This Project will showcase the creation of a ticketing system using sharepoint lists and forms and power automate.

 ### Tools
 1. Sharepoint